-With plenty of small rivers and waterfalls to explore, canyoning is obviously popular right now.
+With plenty of small rivers and waterfalls to explore, canyoning is obviously popular.
 Hiking and guided boat trips around the island should also be part of your list of things to do when you visit.

 Top cultural events in Flores island

-Note: there is a highly recommended family-owned restaurant in the village of Fajazinha that serves traditional cuisine, prepared with a lot of love and care.
-The view is also breathtaking and the restaurant is called, appropriately, “Por do Sol” (“Sunset” in English).
+Note: there is a highly recommended family-owned restaurant in Fajazinha that serves traditional cuisine, prepared with a lot of love and care.
+The view is also breathtaking, and the restaurant is called, appropriately, “Por do Sol” (“Sunset” in English).